elastic/kibana/src/ui/public/flot-charts/API.md

 offset for a specific date (note that you need to get the offset for each individual timestamp to account for daylight savings).

-The alternative with core Javascript is to interpret the timestamps according to the time zone that the visitor is in, which means that the ticks will shift with the time zone and daylight savings of each visitor.
+The alternative with core JavaScript is to interpret the timestamps according to the time zone that the visitor is in, which means that the ticks will shift with the time zone and daylight savings of each visitor.
 This behavior is enabled by setting the axis option